In this post I’ll explore the subject of automatic price adjustments on marketplaces such as Amazon and eBay.

 ** ChannelMAX is a full marketplace management system, but is also available as a standalone repricer.

-*** RepricerExpress have separate fees for USD, GBP and EUR.
+*** RepricerExpress and XSellco have separate fees for USD, GBP and EUR.
 US dollar fees are shown here.

 To aid comparison prices have been rounded.
 In some cases pricing varies depending on update frequency – the price for the lowest frequency (i.e. highest delay) update is shown above.